1. Examples of Fraud Cases | Background of the Allegation

 Why the Case Resulted in “No Papering”

-D.C. authorities identified several decisive reasons:
+D.C.
+Authorities identified several decisive reasons:

 Long term, consistent repayments negated initial fraudulent intent.